dk307/HSPI_HomeKitControllerLite/README.md

-# Homekit Conttoller Lite Plugin
+# Homekit Controller Lite Plugin
 Homeseer 4 plugin to add and control IP based homekit devices directly without intermediatory.
 This plugin acts as homekit controller.
 It does not intent to be a complete and polished as Apple's homekit controller.
-It creates devices in the homeseer corrspending to accessories exposed by the device.
+It creates devices in the homeseer coresponding to accessories exposed by the homekit device.

 ## Build State